 The Sunrise Storyteller is the young filmmaker’s first feature-length documentary, which she directed, filmed, scripted and edited.
 Since it’s release in 2017 it has screened at 55+ festivals and won 28 awards, including the Ron Kovic Peace Prize for the segment on Vietnam napalm survivor Kim Phuc as well as the Eva Haller, Women Transforming Media Award.

-project producer, supermom
+Project producer, supermom

 Marla is a woman of many interests and talents.
 Her passion and commitment to caring & making the world a better place has seen her participation at the community, government & board levels advocating for youth, education, environment, arts & literacy, access to justice, elimination of violence against women & girls, human rights issues.
 She is an entrepreneur with unbridled catalyst energy & creative vision and was the founding director of the International Children’s Art Foundation, which was recognized as an official NGO under the World Decade for Cultural Development by UNESCO.
-She has served as a United Nations delegate for the past five years at The Commission on the Status of Women with the Canadian Voice of Women for Peace.
+She has served as a United Nations delegate for the past seven years at The Commission on the Status of Women with the Canadian Voice of Women for Peace.